 The truth that dare not whisper its name LYNETTE BURROWS on why the idea that IQ is hereditary is causing anguish among multiculturalists THE furore over the publication in America last week of the book The Bell Curve: Intelligence and Class Structure in American Life...read more

 Making a mugger’s day LYNETTE BURROWS New York Everybody said it would happen if I went to New York.
 You'll get mugged, they said, and I did.
 Three days into my maiden visit I was strolling home with my brother at nine o'clock on a beautiful evening.
-The streets...read more
+The streets were...read more

 Guns that deter LYNETTE BURROWS ONCE again we have seen armed police out in force in pursuit of a criminal who, in this case, shot himself dead.
-It is a sight that is becoming ever more familiar, and the irony is that the liberal philosophy that denied society the...read more
+It is a sight that is becoming ever more familiar, and the irony is that the liberal philosophy that denied society the sanction...read more

 Yes, we can bring back smacking Modish theories about kindness to children are invariably cruel and harmful, says LYNETTE BURROWS IT is a perfect fable for today.
 A young tearaway terrorises an elderly couple, and a policeman, called to assist them, cuffs him.
 The couple...read more

 A licence to deprave Lowering the age of homosexual consent should be resisted, argues LYNETTE BURROWS THE House of Commons is to have a free vote on whether to lower the age of consent for homosexuals from 21 to 18, or 16.
-Edwina Currie, who is putting the case for...read more
+Edwina Currie, who is putting the case for reform...read more

 Disease of ‘the Social’ LYNETTE BURROWS SURELY the most important point to emerge from the case of the young mother who left her child unattended all day in order to go out to work is that she did not consider going to the social services department for help.
-It is as...read more
+It is as though...read more